Ridge Regression

 Ridge and Lasso regularization illustrate a core theme in machine learning: controlling model complexity to achieve good generalization.
 In

-Part 3: Intro to Classification, we move from predicting continuous values to
+the classification page that follows, we move from predicting continuous values to

 predicting discrete categories, introducing logistic regression and kernel methods that extend the linear framework into nonlinear decision boundaries.